Skip to main content

 const app = cloudbase.init({

-env: "your-env", // Replace with your actual environment id
+env: env: "your-env", // Replace with the actual environment id

 });